 - My local council or health protection team has asked me (or someone I live with) to get a test, even though I do not have symptoms.

 If you have any problems, call 119 for more advice and support.

 You can book an appointment by going to the NHS website or by calling 119.

 Midland Road old bus depot Mobile Test Unit (MTU) – suitable for people with cars

 Appointments needed - 10am to 4pm.

-The walk-through local test site now open to the public and will be open from 8am to 8pm seven days a week.
+A walk-through local test site is available in the Dinnington Resource Centre car park.
+It is open from 8am to 8pm seven days a week.